Disaster Recovery Solutions

 - Create a disaster recovery plan: an effective strategy is a foundation for a full and speedy resumption of normal operations.

-- Prevent: implement layers of infrastructure protection and controls to strengthen the resiliency and security posture through advanced tools, policies, and guidelines.
+- Protect: implement layers of infrastructure protection and controls to strengthen the resiliency and security posture through advanced tools, policies, and guidelines.

 - Monitor your environment: intelligently manage your data through a single interface to ensure data availability and business continuity across your on-premises and cloud environments.